 We actually came across these along with heavy hailstorm and rain through Flagstaff.
 I saw a sandstorm happen from a far though.
 The good thing about Arizona though is you won’t have to worry about tornadoes, hurricanes, major floods, and earthquakes like other states have.
 Therefore, you’ll feel so much more safer; just look out for flash food warnings around your area!

-The sunsets in Arizona is stunning.
+The sunsets in Arizona are stunning.

 There’s nothing like the sunsets in the desert.
 After all, the state has more sun than other states like Hawaii.
 From red/orange colored sunset skies to cool blue/orange skies, who doesn’t like looking at sunsets?
 Plus, you’ll take some great photography of the skies there.

 You’ll be able to feel a different culture like the Native American Navajo tribe, which is one of the biggest tribes of American Indians residing in the Southwest.
 They have land that is reserved and considered sacred for them and some of them require their permission and a fee to enter.
 It’s worth it though; it’s all wanderlust worthy!